-- communicating, collaborating and engaging with our networks including government, advisers, intermediaries, and members of the public in a variety of formal and informal ways - using our information gathering powers, such as sections 36 and 37 of the Act and section 56 of the Port Management Act - providing relevant material and information to industry specific enforcement agencies such as Commercial Passenger Vehicles Victoria in respect of determinations made by the commission.
+- communicating, collaborating and engaging with our networks including government, advisers, intermediaries, and members of the public in a variety of formal and informal ways - using our information gathering powers, such as sections 36 and 37 of the Act and section 56 of the Port Management Act - providing relevant material and information to industry specific enforcement agencies such as Safe Transport Victoria in respect of price determinations made by the commission - accepting enforceable undertakings in appropriate matters.
+Our Enforceable Undertakings guideline provides further information.